A personal memoir by Benjamin Bergery

 When another MIT department donated a Sony 3400 Portapak system to the Film Section, I passionately adopted this brand-new electronic tool, which I saw as the technology of a new era.
 Soon, there were several of these ½ inch Portapaks at the Film Section, and I ended up teaching introductory courses that included both Super-8 and ½ inch black and white video.

 As our video tools grew, I became the Film Section’s video specialist and teacher, first as graduate student, then as an Instructor and finally as a Lecturer.
-At the same time, there developed an “upstairs/downstairs” cultural split between video and film, between those shooting ambitious vérité documentaries in 16mm with budgets of thousands of dollars, and those shooting more modest hundred-dollar video projects that sometimes veered towards video art.
+At the same time, there developed an “upstairs/downstairs” cultural divide between video and film, between those shooting ambitious vérité documentaries in 16mm with budgets of thousands of dollars, and those of us shooting more modest hundred-dollar video projects that sometimes veered towards video art.

-But, to be honest, “Film/Video” was never really accepted by many of the graduate 16mm filmmakers, and there was a cultural divide, with anthropological, sometimes political, 16mm documentaries on one side, and video “pieces” on the other.
+To be honest, “Film/Video” was never really accepted by many of the graduate 16mm filmmakers, and there was a cultural divide, with anthropological, sometimes political, 16mm documentaries on one side, and video “pieces” on the other.
 That’s not to say that the works of, say, my friends Steve Asher, Mary-Jane Doherty and Michel Negroponte weren’t valid and important, just that they were different in tone and genre from the video works.
 My friend Moe Shore documented a series of musical performances in 16mm, which I helped shoot.
 A theme that was shared by some 16mm and video shooters was the autobiographical, diary genre.

 The diary genre was pioneered at the Film Section by Ed Pincus, who shot a multi-year 16mm diary with a wonderfully ironic title: Life and Other Anxieties.
 Other early diarists included Jeff Kreines, who worked in the equipment room, and later shot Seventeen with Joel Demott.
 Other film diarists include Mark Rance and Ann Schaetzel.
-I also made a series of autobiographical videos, the most accomplished were Young August, and Pond Quartet — dedicated to Ricky Leacock.
+I also made a series of autobiographical videos, the most accomplished were Young August, and Pond Quartet (dedicated to Ricky Leacock).
 My fellow student Robb Moss made a beautiful documentary of a trip with a group of friends down the Rio Grande.
 The most commercially successful diarist was Ross McElwee who made the theatrical hit, Sherman’s March.
 Richard Pena went on to direct the New York Film Festival, while Claude Chelli became an influential French television producer.

 At MIT, we often discussed the “Heisenberg Principle” of documentary filmmaking: the camera changes the filmed subject, sometimes a lot, sometimes a little — less if the filmmaking wasn’t the most important thing happening in the room.
 Ricky came up with a more graceful phrase for our approach: “shooting events as they happen in the presence of a camera”.